 If you’re in the same situation, don’t sweat it.
 It’s actually pretty easy.

 Let’s dig in!

-In order to find out what is the best camera for you, it’s important to understand what distinguishes a low-end camera from a high end one.
+In order to find the best camera for you, it’s important to understand what distinguishes a low-end camera from a high-end one.
 Why is one camera $100 and another $5000?

-One of the main factors between a low-end camera versus a professional camera is its sensor size.
-What is a sensor?
-A sensor is the part of the camera that captures the image.
+One of the main differences between cameras is its sensor size, which is the part of the camera that captures the image.
 The bigger the sensor, the more detail it can capture in a photo so generally the more expensive the camera is.
 Here’s a cheat sheet on sensor size to help you out: